gailweiss/lm-springboard/README.md

 # Basics: Setup, and a Plain Train Run

+## Preparation

+Create a folder called `configs`, and move the contents of `example-configs` into there, for use in this tutorial.

 ## Requirements

 The full requirements list is in `requirements.txt`, which lists also the versions of the relevant packages that I happen to be using - though you will probably have success with your versions too.